 Homework is assigned within each lecture.
-The homework assigned within a week is due on the next Wednesday.
-By this way you can work on the problems over the weekend, and seek help if necessary on Monday and Tuesday.
+The homework assigned within one week is due on the next Wednesday.
+By this way you can work on the problems over the weekend, and seek help if necessary on Monday and Tuesday or by appointments.